JohnENoonan/kindling/README.md

 # Kindling
-A dating-app-inspired interactive experience designed to facilitate connections between a person and a street tree
+Kindling is a dating app inspired interactive experience designed to initiate relationships between New Yorkers and the city’s unique local street trees.
+With this new relationship we hope to foster an interest and appreciation for the often overlooked green spaces that are New York City’s street trees.

 ## License
 This work is licensed under a